Jozil911/alx-low_level_programming/0x0E-structures_typedef/README.md

-README for STRUCTURES AND typedef
+README file for struct and typdef